-The Company has loaned money to UMTHLC and RAFC secured by interim mortgage loans for the acquisition and renovation of single-family homes made by UMTHLC and RAF to non-related third parties borrowers.
-These loans are collaterally assigned to the Company as security for the interim loans between UMTHLC and RAFC and the Company.
+The Company has loaned money to UMTHLC and RAFC secured by Interim Loans for the acquisition and renovation of single-family homes made by UMTHLC and RAF to non-related third parties borrowers.
+These loans are collaterally assigned to the Company as security for the Interim Loans between UMTHLC and RAFC and the Company.
 These loan balances are included in "Interim loans, related parties" in the Company's consolidated balance sheets.